 We know freezing bread is a great way to keep fresh bread at your fingertips for months after a day of baking.
 It does well in the freezer, the reheating process is quick and straightforward and making bread in bulk is an ideal way to save time.
 But what happens if you take out too much bread from the freezer?
 Or what if plans change at the last minute, but you already pulled your bread out?
 Can bread be refrozen and put back in the freezer?

-The resistant starch is consumed by the bacteria in the gut.
+Bacteria consume the resistant starch in the gut.
 Instead of the calories providing energy to our body, they are fed to the gut bacteria.
 Thus, your body receives far fewer calories from frozen bread.

 As frozen bread returns to room temperature, the structure of the bread reforms and the starch particles form crystalline regions.
 This process is called retrogradation which also causes moisture to be lost from the original starch structure.
-As molecules of free water appear they colonise on the outer edges of the bread.
-This softens the crust.
+As molecules of free water appear, they colonise on the outer edges of the bread, which softens the crust.

-Yes, bread can be refrozen, but there will be a loss of quality so it’s best avoided if you can.
-Bread does fine when it is frozen once, but it will be much worse if it is frozen more than once.
+Yes, bread can be refrozen, but there will be a loss of quality, so it’s best avoided if you can.
+Bread does fine when frozen once, but it will be much worse if frozen more than once.
 Just make sure you do everything you can to avoid freezer burn, or your bread will not be very tasty.

 If you find yourself in a situation where you need to refreeze your bread, here are some helpful hints:

-Small types of bread like bagels or individual rolls will only need 5-8 minutes.
+Small types of bread, like bagels or individual rolls, only need 5-8 minutes.
 Take a temperature read of the centre of the bread by using a temperature probe.
 The temperature should be above 55C (131F) for the bread to be properly refreshed.